The best seat in the house!

 For updates and to stay in the loop, please visit our facebook page.

 In 1992, the City of Miami shuttered the Marine Stadium after Hurricane Andrew stating that the Stadium was damaged by the Hurricane and must be demolished.
 An engineering report done at that time demonstrated that the Stadium actually sustained no damage.
 The Marine Stadium sat for years, as various redevelopment schemes were proposed and discarded.
 In 2008 a new group, Friends of Miami Marine Stadium formed under the umbrella of Dade Heritage Trust to advocate for restoration of the Marine Stadium.
 These advocacy efforts eventually compelled the City of Miami to take over the project and begin the process of restoration.
-In 2016, the City of Miami authorized $45 million in revenue bonds for its restoration.
-The City has continued to work on this project by hiring RJ Heisenbottle Architects to develop restoration plans, and doing a request for proposals (RFP) for an operator.
-As of this writing, the Marine Stadium is scheduled to be restored in 2021.
 For updates on current status, please visit our Facebook page.